flyingdutchnick/ceo-turnover/README.md

 - "Giants including Salesforce, Apple and Microsoft may get new bosses in the next year or two"

-A new HBO series called Succession dramatizes the CEO transition.
-After the Founder-CEO falls ill, there is confusion among shareholders about who is in charge, uncertainty for employees about their future, regulatory scrutiny, and the company becomes the target of a takeover attempt.
-Not every CEO transition is infused with as much drama, but the lack of certainty that pervades the show is representative of many a CEO replacement.
+In the HBO series Succession, a CEO falls ill, leading to confusion among shareholders about who is in charge, questions from  employees about their future, regulatory scrutiny, and a hostile takeover attempt.
+Not every CEO transition is accompanied by as much drama as this TV series, but the uncertainty that pervades the show is representative of many a CEO replacement.

 What if a CEO transition could be predicted before it happened?
 If an indicator showed a risk of a turnover event happening, a board could get ahead of events and pre-emptively issue a press release to address the (unfounded) uncertainty in the market.
 Investors, on the other hand, might use predictive data about turnover events as a "factor" to balance their asset allocation.